The Culturist Film Club: Terra Femme + Three Centuries of Travel Writing By Muslim Women

 Widely Travelled Women, Home Movies and Travelogues

-Film screening and discussion presented by The Culturist Film Club and Tamreez Inam
+Film Screening and Book Discussion Presented by The Culturist Film Club and Tamreez Inam

 Date: Saturday, November 9, 2024 at 6.30pm